St. Petersburg, National Library of Russia, MS Lat. Q. v. 1. 78

 Lavish Use of Illustrations and Variety of Initials

 The historiated initials are usually painted on gold leaf, depicting sinuous elongated branches that culminate in flowers and fruits.
 The artist favors vivid colors such as blue and burgundy for the initials and, in general, he applies blazing red and orange granting a festive aspect to the illustrations.
-They are evenly spread throughout the text representing scenes from the Old and New Testament (ex. fol.42v.) and, at times, the life of the saints (ex.49v.).
+They are evenly spread throughout the text representing scenes from the Old and New Testament (ex. fol.42v.) and, at times, the life of the saints (ex.
+49v.).

-The miniatures are placed so that when opening the book they face each other, however, they were divided into three different groups and rearranged at the beginning of the 19th century, so the original state probably varied from the current one.
+The miniatures are placed so that when opening the book they face each other, however, they were divided into three different groups and rearranged at the beginning of the nineteenth century, so the original state probably varied from the current one.

 The Credo miniature is worth noticing for it was inspired by Jean de Joinville, who took part to the Seventh Crusade, in which 100 french soldiers were captured, and among them king Louis IX.
 In captivity, Jean de Joinville wrote a treaty explaining the reasons behind his belief in God.